technomancy/leiningen/doc/PLUGINS.md

 Most tasks may only be run in the context of another project.
-If your task can be run outside a project directory, add `^:no-project-needed` metadata to your task defn to indicate so.
-Your task should still accept a project as its first argument, but it will be allowed to be nil if it's run outside a project directory.
-If you are inside a project, Leiningen should `cd` to the root of that project before launching the JVM, but some other tools using the `leiningen-core` library (IDE integration, etc) may not behave the same way, so for greatest portability check the `:root` key of the project map and work from there.
+If your task can be run outside a project directory, add `^:no-project-needed` as metadata to your task defn to indicate so.
+Your task must still accept a project as its first argument, but it will be allowed to be nil.
+Leiningen will still pass you the project as first argument, if lein is called from within a project.
+If called outside of a project, lein will send in profile information from `$HOME/.lein/profiles.clj` and similar sources as a map similar to a project map.
+Other tools using the `leiningen-core` library (IDE integration, etc) may decide to just pass in nil.
+To distinguish between a project and non-project, check for the `:root` key.
+If it's set, then you are in a project, otherwise you are not.

 ### Documentation and subtasks